DEC logoRULES AND REGULATIONS

 12. Maximum size vehicle, including trailers, expected to use the site after construction, by length, width, height, and American Association of State Highway and Transportation Officials (AASHTO) designation.

 13. Location and dimensions (including height) of existing and/or proposed free-standing signs and the manner of illumination.
-All proposed signs shall conform with Article XIII of the By-Laws and 974 CMR 6.00: Sign Control as most recently amended.
+All proposed signs shall conform with Article XIII of the By-Laws and 974 CMR 6.00: Sign Control.

 14. Existing and proposed public and private utilities, above and below grade, along with their type, size, and class.